jesseorndorff/svn/README.md

 I accept pull requests!
 Please send your well commented pull request for changes (or interview requests).

 ## License
 Feel free to do with this as you wish.
-If you want to apply for a job at Basecamp, feel free to fork this cover letter.
+If you want to apply for a job at Basecamp, please fork this cover letter.
 I just can't guarantee that it will get you an interview, although I am hopeful that it will get me one.

 <a href="https://github.com/jesseorndorff/svn/blob/master/LICENSE.md">MIT License</a>